The @30 clinic

-No background It's over 30 years since Children of the 90s began!
-To coincide with this milestone, we are running a clinic called ‘@30’.
-All participants – original parents, participants in your 30s and Children of the Children of the 90s (COCO90s) – are invited to attend this clinic.
+No background To coincide with the 30th anniversary milestone, we ran a clinic called ‘@30’.
+All participants – original parents, participants in their 30s and Children of the Children of the 90s (COCO90s) were invited to attend.

-It’s never too late to get back in touch (or to check if you're eligible), however long it's been since you last took part, and you can choose how little or how much to get involved.
+It’s never too late to get back in touch (or to check if you're eligible), however long it's been since you last took part, we'd love to hear from you.

 ITV News West Country attends the @30 clinic: